-1. Features of the ERP system
+1. Features of the ERP System:

 The needs of every business enterprise vary based on the type of industry it belongs to.
-When considering on settling on an ERP solution, it is necessary to consider the kind of features the ERP provides and whether the software provider has the required experience so as to be able to cater to the specifics of the industry in question.
+When considering settling on an ERP solution, it is necessary to consider the kind of features the ERP provides and whether the software provider has the required experience so as to be able to cater to the specifics of the industry in question.

 When deciding on the specific ERP, it is also important to ensure that the software has the right functionalities, which make the system smooth and reliable to operate.

 Customizations can be availed through most providers.
-However, the right ERP for the business is one which does not overwhelm the user but is simplistic in design and scalable in nature.
+However, the right ERP for the business is one that does not overwhelm the user but is simplistic in design and scalable in nature.
 The idea is to maximize the potential of the system and minimize the complications that arise with it.

-2. Experience of ERP vendor
+2. Experience of ERP Vendor:

 When resting the procedural framework of your business in the hands of another, it is of primary importance to ensure that the system is handled with expertise.
 With most ERP solutions providing cloud storage and operation, it is essential that the solution provider is fluent in cloud computing and up for design and operational challenges.

 The reputation of the provider must also be taken into account in order to avoid layover due to unexpected system failures and untimely service to rectify the same.